aschuhardt/procyon/lua/README.md

 - `window.close()` - Returns nothing.
 Closes the window.
 - `window.size()` - Returns two integers (width and height), representing the dimensions of the window in pixels.
 - `window.glyph_size()` - Returns two integers (width and height), representing the *scaled* dimensions of text glyphs.
+- `window.get_scale()` - Returns a floating-point number representing the window's current visual scale.
+The default is 1.0.
+- `window.set_scale(scale)` - Returns nothing.
+Sets the scale of the visuals presented in the window (controlled via orthographic projection matrix).
+- `window.reset_scale()` - Returns nothing.
+Sets the scale of the visuals presented in the window to the default value, which is 1.0.
 - `window.reload()` - Returns nothing.
 Causes the window and script environment to be disposed-of and reloaded (functionally "restarts" the app).
 - `window.set_color(color)` - Returns nothing.
 Sets the "clear" color used for the window background.
 - `window.set_high_fps(enabled)` - Returns nothing.
-Enables or enables so-called "high-fps mode", in which the window will attempt to update with a frequency that matches the display refresh rate.
-Otherwise, when high-fps mode is disabled, the window only updates every two seconds or when input events are triggered.
+Enables or enables "high-fps mode", in which the window will attempt to update with a frequency that matches the display refresh rate.
+Otherwise, when high-fps mode is disabled, the window only updates every full second  or when input events are triggered.

 #### Fields
 - `window.on_draw` - If assigned, `on_draw` is called before each new frame is drawn.
 Perform any drawing routines here.